jbcodeforce/db-play/docs/postgres.md

       - ./database:/var/lib/postgresql/data/
 ```

-If you need to add table creation script add the following lines in the volumes
+If you need to add table creation script to run when the container starts, add the following lines in the volumes

 ```yaml
       # copy the sql script to create tables